sedostheatre/sedos.co.uk/input/news/2026-05-19-news-from-the-2026-sedos-agm.md

 Sedos continued strengthening access and future support through its [Financial Assistance Scheme](https://www.sedos.co.uk/support/financial-assistance-scheme), which helped eight members take part during 2025.
 The society also expanded its fundraising efforts, launching new initiatives including a fundraising committee, a “[Support Sedos](https://www.sedos.co.uk/support)” hub and a [legacy giving programme](https://www.sedos.co.uk/support/support-sedos-in-your-will) to support long-term sustainability.

-Members had a chance to ask questions about areas such where Sedos’ money is invested, future financial projections, fundraising activities, the potential for Sedos to have a permanent home, the balance of the number of shows we performs and our build space.
+Members had a chance to ask questions about areas such where Sedos’ money is invested, future financial projections, fundraising activities, the potential for Sedos to have a permanent home, the balance of the number of shows we perform and our build space.

-The Trustees Annual report gives more information about the society’s activities in 2025/26 and [can be read her](<https://drive.google.com/file/d/1q-fluAGA_ANaY9qwpZufm77omnRDfKt-/view?usp=drive_link)>).
+The Trustees Annual report gives more information about the society’s activities in 2025/26 and [can be read here](<https://drive.google.com/file/d/1q-fluAGA_ANaY9qwpZufm77omnRDfKt-/view?usp=drive_link)>).

 Many thanks to Graham White who stepped down as a Trustee at the AGM after four years of service and to Conor Larkin and George Langdown, who stepped down from the Management Committee during the year - your contribution and hard work is very much appreciated!